box/developer.box.com/content/guides/search/2-query-operators.md

 required_guides: []
 ---

-# Logical search operators
+# Query operators

-The [`GET /search`](e://get_search) API supports a variety of different logical operators to help refining the results returned by the API.
+The [`GET /search`](e://get_search) API supports a variety of different query operators to help refining the results returned by the API.

 All of these operations are passed into the `query` parameter when